-- 1. Communicate public health information, in both oral and written forms, through a variety of media and to diverse audiences - 2.
+- Communicate public health information, in both oral and written forms, through a variety of media and to diverse audiences; diverse audiences include non-academic, non-peer audiences, with attention to matters such as literacy and health literacy - 2.
 Locate, use, evaluate, and synthesize public health information

-1) Provide a matrix, in the format of Template D10-1, that indicates the assessment activity for each foundational competency. (self-study document)

-- 2) Provide supporting documentation for each assessment activity listed in Template D10-1.
-Documentation should include the following, as relevant, for each listed assessment: - assignment instructions or guidelines as provided to students - writing prompts provided to students - sample exam question(s)
+- 1) Provide a matrix, in the format of Template D10-1, that indicates the assessment opportunities that ensure that students demonstrate the stated competencies. (self-study document) - 2) Provide supporting documentation for each assessment activity listed in Template D10-1.
+Documentation should include the following, as relevant, for each listed assessment: - · assignment instructions or guidelines as provided to students - · writing prompts provided to students - sample exam question(s)